 Director stock ownership guidelines have been adopted under which each non-employee director, while serving as a director of Honeywell, must hold Common Stock (including restricted shares and RSUs and/or Common Stock equivalents) with a market value of at least five times the annual cash retainer (or \$500,000).
 They must hold net gain shares from option exercises for one year.
 "Net gain shares" means the number of shares obtained by exercising the option, less the number of shares the director sells to cover the exercise price of the options and pay applicable taxes.
 Directors have five years from election to the Board to attain the prescribed ownership threshold.
-All current directors have attained the prescribed ownership threshold.
+All current directors (other than Mr. Angove who joined the Board in February 2018) have attained the prescribed ownership threshold.